-Of the total credits allowed for transfer (21), graduate students can take a maximum of 9 credit hours under this provision.
-Undergraduate students are allowed to register for a maximum of 90 credits at other regionally accredited higher learning institutions.
+Of the total credits allowed for transfer (21), graduate students (12 credits for Psy.D. in Clinical Psychology and Ph.D. in Clinical Psychology) can take a maximum of 9 credit hours under this provision.
+Undergraduate students are allowed to register for a maximum of 90 credits at otherregionally accredited higher learning institutions.